Thangool: Education

 Thangool State School is a government primary (Prep-6) school for boys and girls at 2 Aerodrome Road (24.4910°S 150.5716°E).
 In 2015 the school had 115 students enrolled.
 In 2018, the school had an enrolment of 143 students with 12 teachers (8 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).
 Thangool State School has an active Facebook page.

 There are no secondary schools in Thangool.
-The nearest secondary school is Biloela State High School in Biloela to the north-west.
+The nearest government secondary school is Biloela State High School in Biloela to the north-west.

 Economy

 Dryland farming in the area produces mainly sorghum and wheat but also some sunflower, mung beans and barley.
 Irrigated crops produced include cotton and lucerne as well as wheat and sorghum.
 A Thangool business, Queensland Squab Processors, supply 60 per cent of the Australian market for squab while a new business producing herbs for the food service industry was developed recently.

 There are a number of homesteads in the locality, including: